dyntube-com/wordpress-dyntube-embed/readme.md

 ## FAQ

 1. **Q: What distinguishes iframe_id from channel_key?**
-   A: `iframe_id` is used for embedding individual videos via an iframe-based approach, while `channel_key` is used for embedding entire channels or playlists using a JavaScript-based approach.
+   A: `iframe_id` is used for embedding individual videos via an iframe-based approach, while `channel_key` is used for embedding entire channels or videos using a JavaScript-based approach.

 2. **Q: How does email tracking function?**
    A: For iframe-based embeds with email tracking enabled, the plugin includes the current user's email address in the video embed URL, allowing DynTube to associate video views with specific users.
 JavaScript-based embeds handle email tracking automatically.